wger-project/wger/extras/docker/development/README.md

 as a simple gym management utility.
 It offers a REST API as well, for easy integration with other projects and tools.

-Please note that this image is intended for development, if you want to host your own instance, take a look at the provided docker compose file:
+If you want to host your own instance, take a look at the provided docker compose file:

 <https://github.com/wger-project/docker>